 Organizing your documents

 Keeping good records is essential for running a successful business, but even more critical when applying for a loan.
-Make sure required documents are orderly and accurate.
+Make sure the required documents are orderly and accurate.
 All information you provide will be verified by your lender and the organization guaranteeing the loan.
 False or misleading information will result in your loan being denied.
 Finally, make sure you keep personal copies of all loan packages.